June 15 – 16, 2021

 This workshop builds upon the effort and discussions of the “Leveraging Advances in Remote Geospatial Technologies to Inform Precision Environmental Health Decisions – A Workshop” convened in April 2021, by the National Academies’ Standing Committee on Use of Emerging Science on Environmental Health Decisions.
 Recordings of relevant presentations and discussions are available.

-This virtual workshop will be a two-day format, covering the following four topics:
+This virtual workshop covered the following four topics:

 - Geospatial Technologies and Human Health